taikoxyz/taiko-mono/packages/protocol/docs/README.md

 # Protocol specs

-In this directory you will find Taiko's protocol specs.
+In this directory you will find UniFi's protocol specs.